project-overnight/po-reviews/README.md

 The reviews module of Project Overnight dynamically renders visitor reviews and represents rating averages via bar graphs.

 ![Reviews Demo](demo/demo.gif)

-*The outside margins of this module were left unset, so that they can be controlled on the proxy level.*
+*(The outside margins of this module were intentionally left unset, so that they can be controlled on the proxy level.)*

 ## Related Projects